Accessibility Statement

 Orientation

 The first night of GLACIER is mostly unstructured.
 There will be a potluck, sauna availability, time to unpack or settle in, and an unstructured jam.
-Because people arrive at different times, the full GLACIER orientation does not happen until Saturday morning.
-That said, newcomers will receive guidance and a brief orientation at registration, and are encouraged to ask community members if they have any questions.
 Many of us have attended GLACIER for many years and will be delighted to fill you in about the week that’s in store for you!
+(An orientation session will take place Friday @6pm.)

 Consent